 This CEMP has been prepared in accordance with the CoA for the project.
-The relevant CoA to the preparation of this CEMP are outlined in Table 3.2.
+The relevant CoA to the preparation of this CEMP are outlined in Table 3-2.

-A compliance matrix is presented in Appendix A providing a review of all CoA and SoC and EA mitigation measures relevant to preliminary works site 1 and how they have been addressed in this document or other Stage 1 sub-plans.
+A compliance matrix is presented in Appendix A providing a review of all CoA and SoC and EA mitigation measures relevant to Stage 1 works and an outline of how these have been addressed by this CEMP and / or other Stage 1 sub-plans.

-Table 3.2 - Relevant CoA for the preparation of this CEMP
+Table 3-2 - Relevant CoA for the preparation of this CEMP